 In the diagram the player being denied is O1.

 The big difference is that X4 will face-guard the dominant guard, and with X4 and X2 both denying them the ball, the guard should have no chance of receiving the basketball.

 Just as in the traditional press, X1 will allow the weaker guard to receive the inbounds pass.
 When this is made, X4 leaves the dominant guard to come and double team the weaker guard wherever he is on the floor.

 X2’s role is now to deny the pass back to the dominant guard wile X3 and X5 become the interceptors.

 Even if the ball does end up back in the dominant guards hands, this variation will always waste valuable seconds off the shot clock and often pressure the offensive team to avoid the 8 or 10 second violation.

-I recommend this press because of the amount of variations.
-This allows you to adjust it to suit your team and make small variations each game depending on the oppositions personnel.
+I recommend this press because of the number of variations.
+This allows you to adjust it to suit your team and make small variations each game depending on the opposition’s personnel.